peteroupc/peteroupc.github.io/randomgendoc.md

      |  simplex_point(self, points)
      |      Generates an independent and uniform random point on the surface of an N-dimensional
      |      simplex (line segment, triangle, tetrahedron, etc.)
-     |      with the given coordinates.
+     |      with the specified coordinates.
      |
      |  slicesample(self, pdf, n, xstart=0.1)
      |      Slice sampling of R. M. Neal.